chrismchampion/smart2-speaker-blocker/README.md

 ## Smart^2 Usage Modes
 ### Normal operation/keyword evaluation mode
-System relays all phrases to Alexa as long as they do not contain sensitive keywords, e.g., finance/security-related: password, pin, pin number, bank account, loan.
+System relays all phrases to Alexa as long as they do not contain sensitive keywords, e.g. finance or security-related keywords.
+Examples:
+'''"password", "pin", "pin number", "bank account", "loan"'''

 ### Total privacy mode (voice activated)
-No information relayed to Alexa when activated
+No information relayed to Alexa when activated.

 ### Time-based keyword mode
 No information relayed to Alexa for a predetermined amount of time when keyword is heard.
-Example: halt system for a minute when expletives identified or “I hate...” (example - “I hate my wife” →Interaction relayed to and stored by Amazon → unwanted Amazon divorce book recommendation).
+Example: halt system for a minute when expletives identified or “I hate...” (example - “I hate you!” →Interaction relayed to and stored by Amazon → unwanted Amazon divorce book recommendation).

 ### Argument mode
 Privacy mode automatically activated when a certain dB is reached.